 This course is aimed at individuals and organisations who may have to deal with the media during a crisis, whether that event is externally triggered – for example, by a so-called “act of God” – or internally by some kind of error, omission or malpractice.
 Participants are likely to be experienced in media and communications or hold senior management positions.
 During a crisis their roles may be public-facing or behind-the-scenes.
-Attendance is strongly recommended for staff from organisations such as local authorities, health trusts and housing associations that have a renewed imperative to plan and prepare for emergencies under the Civil Contingencies Act and in the wake of the terrible fire at Grenfell Tower.
+Attendance is strongly recommended for staff from organisations such as local authorities, health trusts and housing associations that have a legal obligation to plan and prepare for emergencies under the Civil Contingencies Act.

 Our crisis communications workshop is broken into three sections which mirror the distinct phases of an actual crisis:

 Different businesses face different risks so we usually recommend we run this workshop for you in-house where we can tailor the exact content to your specific organisational needs.
 That said we run two or three public workshops a year where the mix of people and risks helps with the cross fertilisation of experience and ideas and the sharing of best practice.